YEAR OF INGREDIENTS

 2018

-I enjoyed hanging out with the farmers who were working the Go Farm program in Waimānalo, sampling ingredients ripped right out of the ground in front of me.
-Bryan and Natalie from Dela Mesa Farm, Priscilla from Vida Farm, and Jacey and Miles from Roots and Remedies Farm showed me how rewarding it is to be stewards of the ʻaina and grow your own food.
+I enjoyed hanging out with the student farmers working the GoFarm program in Waimānalo, sampling ingredients ripped right out of the ground in front of me.
+Bryan and Natalie from De la Mesa Farm, Priscilla from Vida Farm, and Jacey and Miles from Roots and Remedies Farm showed me how rewarding it is to be stewards of the land and to grow your own food.

-I learned about new crop varieties being developed to thrive in Hawaiʻi’s growing conditions at The Variety Showcase, I toured MAʻO Farms, spent hours photographing flowers and kale at Counter Culture Farm, learned about canoe crops at the Mānoa Heritage Center, attended farm-to-table dinners at Mohala Farms, sourced ingredients from all corners of the island from my laptop thanks to Farm Link Hawaiʻi, and got to taste freshly harvested honeycomb from Tolentino Honey Company.
+I learned about new crop varieties being developed to thrive in Hawaiʻi’s growing conditions at The Variety Showcase, I visited MAʻO Organic Farms, spent hours photographing flowers and vegetables at Counter Culture Farm, learned about canoe crops at the Mānoa Heritage Center, attended farm-to-table dinners at Mohala Farms, sourced ingredients from all corners of the island from my laptop thanks to Farm Link Hawaiʻi, and got to taste freshly harvested honeycomb from Tolentino Honey Company.
 I also learned about the struggles of processing meat and raising chickens in Hawaiʻi and the need for harvesting wild axis deer, boar and taʻape to help manage invasive species.

-Hawaiʻi’s farmers, ranchers, fisherman, and small business owners generously and humbly shared their bounty and knowledge with me.
+Hawaiʻi’s farmers, ranchers, fisherman, and small business owners generously shared their bounty and knowledge with me.
 Their dedication to nurturing the land and waters of Hawaiʻi goes beyond simply talking about sustainable practices, it is their life’s work.
 Getting to know them and their stories was the most rewarding part of the experience.

 After a year of hunting for ingredients I now have a good understanding of what is available locally and where to source what.
 Most of all, I have an insurmountable feeling of gratitude for the people who produce them.